codecentricnl/ai-workshop-docs/docs/tutorial-mutation/mutation.md

 Mutations are not different from queries other than that they illustrate that a mutation has a side effect, whereas a query doesn't.
-Let's add a mutation to our schema, note that we need specify `input` when we have a complex type as an argument
+Let's add a mutation to our schema, note that we need to specify `input` when we have a complex type as an argument

 ```graphql